jupyterlab/jupyterlab/docs/extensions_dev.md

 The mime renderer can update its data by calling `.setData()` on the model it is given to render.
-This can be used for example to add a `png` representation of a dynamic figure.
+This can be used for example to add a `png` representation of a dynamic figure, which will be picked up by a notebook model and added to the notebook document.
 When using `IDocumentWidgetFactoryOptions`, you can update the document model by calling `.setData()` with updated data for the rendered MIME type.
 The document can then be saved by the user in the usual manner.

 ## Themes